 Oklahoma City’s own Solitaire Homes was founded more than 50 years ago by Helen and Jerry Elliott.

-The two were displeased with the state of the modular home industry at the time, so they decided to make more affordable homes using better materials than what the market offered.
+The two were displeased with the state of the modular home industry at the time, so they decided to make more affordable homes using better materials than the market offered at that time.

 Today, Solitaire Homes sells its properties throughout Oklahoma, New Mexico, and Texas.
 More than 40,000 people have realized their homeownership goals with Solitaire at the helm.

 The beautifully-constructed homes feature LP Smart Panel siding on the exterior, single-piece fiberglass tubs, ceramic tile bathroom backsplashes, wood ceiling trim in the house, and a stainless steel kitchen sink.

 As for energy efficiency, a Solitaire-built home has it in spades.
 Your house will feature radiant-barrier roof decking, a vapor barrier, and roof vents.
 Double-pane, double-hung Low-E glass windows are a standard feature as well.